 There are a variety of ways to get involved at Family Promise of Hawai’i.
-Currently, volunteers from approximately 65 of our partner congregations shelter, feed, and create a compassionate, enabling environment for our families.
-You can get involved at your church by bringing dinner or spending the night with our families.
-If your congregation is not yet part of the Family Promise of Hawai’i network and would like to join please contact us.
-If you are not involved with a church, there are definitely other ways to volunteer.
+Currently, volunteers from approximately 65 of our partner congregations/groups shelter, feed, and create a compassionate, enabling environment for our families.
+If your religious/spiritual organization or community group, is not yet part of the Family Promise of Hawai’i network and would like to join please contact us.
+If you are not involved with a religious or spiritual organization, you can definitely still volunteer!

-Host congregations are our congregations of all faiths who help our families by providing them with meals (dinner and breakfast) and a safe place to sleep at night.
+Host sites are our congregations of all faiths or community organizations who provide meals (dinner and breakfast) and a safe place to sleep at night.
 The families arrive at the host congregation around 5:30 p.m. and share a meal with the volunteers at 6:00 p.m .
 After dinner the families spend time playing games, doing homework or talking with the volunteers.
 The families then spend the night at the host congregation site.
 A volunteer (or two) remains on site in case of an emergency.
 In the morning, the families are provided breakfast and then leave for the family center, school, or work by 7:00 a.m.

-Support congregations support our host congregations by providing meals and coverage volunteers to the host site.
-For congregations who are unable to have Family Promise on their campus, this is a great way to get involved with the program.
+Support sites support our host sites by providing meals and volunteers.
+For congregations or groups who are unable to have Family Promise on their campus, this is a great way to get involved with the program.

-Overnight coverage is a need which helps our congregations house our families.
-A volunteer is necessary to stay the night with our families on the hosting campus to aid in case of an emergency.
+Overnight coverage helps our congregations house our families.
+It is simple, though invaluable way to volunteer.
+One volunteer is necessary to stay the night with our families on the hosting campus to aid in case of an emergency.
 This opportunity has an age requirement.

 Since Family Promise is a 24 hour program, we are always looking for volunteers to help provide Day Coverage at our family centers in Kailua and in Honolulu.
 Our family centers are open 365 days a year from 7am – 5pm.
 This opportunity is often an on-call basis and does have an age requirement.